sourcebots/docs/content/tutorials/simulator.md

 To control the other robot, you will need to provide its code:

-Create the robot code in zone-1/robot.py.
-Your code at robot.py will be used for zone 0, though you are encouraged to move your code to zone-0/robot.py when running multiple robots.
-Robots which do not have any robot code in their zone-x directory will not do anything.
+Create the robot code in `zone-1/robot.py`.
+Your code at `robot.py` will be used for zone 0, though you are encouraged to move your code to `zone-0/robot.py` when running multiple robots.
+Robots which do not have any robot code in their `zone-x` directory will not do anything.

 ``` plain
 .